-If you’re trying to grow your home based or small business online, this post is for you!
+If you’re trying to grow your home based or creative business online, this post is for you!

-In my day job as a Digital Strategist, I spend most of my time working on website projects.
-Our clients cover a diverse range of industries, but there are common elements among them that make their small business websites successful.
+As a freelance writer, I spend most of my time working on website projects.
+My clients cover a diverse range of industries, but there are common elements among them that make their small business websites successful.

 Whether you are a creative freelancer, or a local small business, these ten things apply to everyone looking to attract and convert more customers online.